MaastrichtU-IDS/best-practices/docs/run-your-code.md

 ### Installed locally

-Better for development, to use development and debug environments.
+Better **for development**, to use development and debug environments.

 ### Using Docker

-Better when just running an application without doing development, or when running in production on a server.
+Better **when running an application** without doing development, or when running in production on a server.

 ## On the DSRI